2014 Michigan Statistics Poster Competition Results

 There were more than 600 entries in the thirteenth annual Michigan Statistics Poster Competition for K-12.
 Judging of the posters took place March 15 on the Allendale campus of Grand Valley State University (GVSU).
 Statisticians and mathematics educators from GVSU and other institutions had a very difficult task determining the winners from among so many interesting and well-done posters.

 Entries were judged in four grade level categories: K-3, 4-6, 7-9, and 10-12.
 Students were permitted to work in groups of up to 4 members except for the K-3 category where students were permitted to work as a class.
 Monetary prizes and plaques will be awarded to the winning students and their schools.
 The first place posters in each grade category are:

 - K-3: "Time Out" by Joseph McClelland, Ada Vista Elementary, Ada

 - 4-6: "Who's Multiplying Faster- Europe or Africa?" by Amara Thompson and Pete Beckholt, Riley Street Middle School, Hudsonville

-The competition is sponsored by the Regional Math and Science Center and the Department of Statistics at GVSU and The Michigan Council of Teachers of Mathematics.
+The competition is sponsored by the Regional Math and Science Center at GVSU, the GVSU Department of Statistics, and The Michigan Council of Teachers of Mathematics.